 7. PSI Energy warrants to Buyer that the Work provided hereunder will be free from defects in title, material, and workmanship.
 Any such nonconformance must be reported by Buyer to PSI Energy in writing and within 90 days of the completion of such portion of the Work.
 This warranty applies to defects appearing within 1 year from the date of delivery.
 PSI Energy shall pass through to Buyer all third party warranties, to the extent such warranties may be passed through.
-Except as expressly provided in the Agreement, PSI Energy provides NO WARRANTIES OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO WARRANTY OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.
+Except as expressly provided in these terms, PSI Energy provides NO WARRANTIES OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE.
 IN NO EVENT SHALL EITHER PARTY BE LIABLE TO THE OTHER PARTY FOR ANY INDIRECT, SPECIAL, OR CONSEQUENTIAL DAMAGES, INCLUDING BUT NOT LIMITED TO LOSS OF USE, REGULATORY FINES AND PENALTIES, LOST PROFITS OR REVENUES, COST OF CAPITAL, LOSS OF GOODWILL, OR COSTS OF REPLACEMENT POWER.

 8. PSI Energy shall have no liability for or arising out of services, materials, or equipment furnished by any party other than PSI Energy or its assigns or subcontractors.

 9. PSI Energy shall have no liability for any preexisting conditions.
-Buyer shall defend, indemnify, and hold harmless PSI Energy for any release or threatened release of any pollutant, contaminant, or hazardous substances on the premises of Buyer, unless (a) such release or threatened release of any pollutant, contaminant, or hazardous substances is caused by the negligence of PSI Energy, or (b) such pollutant, contaminant, or hazardous substances is brought onto the premises by PSI Energy.
+Buyer shall defend, indemnify, and hold harmless PSI Energy from and against all claims, damages, fees, penalties, judgements, settlements, costs and expenses, including attorneys’ fees resulting from or alleged to result from any release or threatened release of any pollutant, contaminant, or hazardous substances on the premises of Buyer, unless (a) such release or threatened release of any pollutant, contaminant, or hazardous substances is caused by the negligence of PSI Energy, or (b) such pollutant, contaminant, or hazardous substances is brought onto the premises by PSI Energy.
 PSI Energy shall defend, indemnify, and hold harmless Buyer for any release or threatened release of any pollutant, contaminant, or hazardous substances on the premises of Buyer if (a) such release or threatened release of any pollutant, contaminant, or hazardous substances is caused by the negligence of PSI Energy, or (b) such pollutant, contaminant, or hazardous substances is brought onto the premises by PSI Energy.

-10..1.
-Loss or Damage to Project Facilities.
-Subject to the limitation on PSI Energy's liability set forth in Clause 10.3(a) PSI Energy shall at its own expense make good any physical loss or damage to the Buyer’s premises resulting from PSI Energy's negligence in the course of the performance of its obligations under this Agreement; provided, however, that the aggregate liability of PSI Energy for any such loss or damage shall be limited to an amount equal to the lesser of (i) the applicable deductible under Buyer's physical damage insurance policies or (ii) one hundred percent (100%) of the total amount paid or to be paid PSI Energy by Buyer under this Agreement.
+10.1.
+Subject to the limitation on PSI Energy's liability set forth in Clause 10.3(a) and the provisions of paragraphs 7, 8 and 9 hereof PSI Energy shall at its own expense make good any physical loss or damage to the Buyer’s premises resulting from PSI Energy's negligence in the course of the performance of its work under the Agreement; provided, however, that the liability of PSI Energy for any such loss or damage shall be limited to an amount equal to the lesser of (i) the applicable deductible under Buyer's physical damage insurance policies or (ii) one hundred percent (100%) of the total amount paid or to be paid PSI Energy by Buyer under this Agreement.

-10.2.
-Other Loss or Damage.

-(a) Except as otherwise stated in this Clause, PSI Energy shall indemnify, defend and hold harmless Buyer and its Representatives (other than PSI Energy, any Subcontractor and their respective Representatives) against any and all losses of whatever kind and nature, including all related costs and expenses incurred in connection therewith, in respect of personal injury to or death of third parties and in respect of loss of or damage to any third party property to the extent that the same arises out of:
+10.2. (a) Except as otherwise stated in this Clause, PSI Energy shall indemnify, defend and hold harmless Buyer and its Representatives (other than PSI Energy, any Subcontractor and their respective Representatives) against any and all losses of whatever kind and nature, including all related costs and expenses incurred in connection therewith, in respect of personal injury to or death of third parties and in respect of loss of or damage to any third party property to the extent that the same arises out of:

 (i) any breach by PSI Energy of its obligations hereunder;